Mustack/att-kandy-example/README.md

 # Pre-requisites

-- Chrome
+- Latest stable version of Chrome
+- Get a Kandy account from the Kandy sponsor table.
+- Get an AT&T Enhanced WebRTC account from developer.att.com

 # Installing

-- Get Accounts
-- Install node.js (nvm)
+- Install node.js 5+ (nvm)
 - Install dependencies (npm install)
-- Configuration
+- Edit the lib/config.js file to configure your accounts.
 - Run 'npm start'

-# TODO
+# Learning

+- Checkout the tutorial.md file to follow along.